Beyond the Clouds (2017 film): Release

 The first look poster of the film was released at the 67th Berlin International Film Festival.
 The second poster was released in 2017 Cannes Film Festival.
 The film premiered at the 2017 BFI London Film Festival.
 It was screened at the 22nd Busan International Film Festival, 14th Dubai International Film Festival, 5th International Bosphorous Film Festival, 29th Palm Springs International Film Festival and was the opening film at the 48th International Film Festival of India (IFFI) on 20 November 2017.

 The theatrical release of the film was planned in two phases.
 In the first phase, the film was released in 34 territories by Zee Studios International.
 The countries covered in phase one are Iran as well as over 70 screens in the GCC region including Dubai, Kuwait, Oman, Bahrain, and Qatar.
-Towards west, USA, Canada, UK, Netherlands, Belgium, Maldives, Luxembourg, Singapore, Australia, New Zealand, Fiji, East West & South Africa, Malaysia, Indonesia, and Pakistan.
+Towards the west, USA, Canada, UK, Netherlands, Belgium, Maldives, Luxembourg, Singapore, Australia, New Zealand, Fiji, East West & South Africa, Malaysia, Indonesia, and Pakistan.

 The second phase of release includes the countries Jordan, Egypt, Lebanon, Taiwan, China, Japan, Korea and Russia.

 Beyond the Clouds was released in India on 20 April 2018.